-Depending on the time of year, you may be able to see any of the following whale species on the tour: gray, blue, fin, humpback, minke, or killer whales (orcas).
+A wide variety of boat tours and harbor cruises depart from Long Beach, but the whale-watching tours are the most popular with visitors.
+Depending on the time of year, you may be able to see any of the following whale species: Gray, blue, fin, humpback, minke, or killer whales (orcas).

 Many other creatures are also commonly spotted while searching for whales and can include common, bottlenose, Risso's, or Pacific white-sided dolphins, stingrays, and pinnipeds.

 Naples Island is comprised of three islands in Alamitos Bay in Long Beach.
-When most people talk about walking around Naples Island, they are referring to the inner island, that is accessible by car.
-The island has a walkway that takes visitors past million dollar mansions, picturesque bridges, and grand yachts, creating a beautiful setting for a sunset walk.
+When most people talk about visiting Naples Island, they are referring to the inner island, which is accessible by car.
+The island has a walkway that takes visitors past million-dollar mansions, picturesque bridges, and grand yachts, creating a beautiful setting for a sunset walk.

 Visit the only museum in the United States dedicated to contemporary Latin American art.
 The Museum of Latin American Art (MOLAA) has an outstanding collection of modern paintings and a permanent collection of sculptures displayed in the museum's courtyard garden.

-Every beach town has a main drag and in Long Beach, that's Second Street in Belmont Shore, lined with sidewalk cafes, restaurants, and small boutiques overlooking the beach.
+Every beach town has a main drag, and in Long Beach, that's Second Street in Belmont Shore.
+This vibrant stretch is lined with sidewalk cafes, restaurants, and small boutiques overlooking the beach.

 Belmont Shore hosts a number of events throughout the year including a chocolate festival, a sidewalk chalk art festival, a pre-Grand Prix event, the Haute Dog Howl'oween Pet Parade, and a Christmas Parade.

-You can't climb the lighthouse in Lighthouse Park, but this tiny peninsula jutting into Rainbow Harbor is a popular place for skateboarding, checking out the view of the Queen Mary and Rainbow Harbor, and picnicking.
+You can't climb the lighthouse in Lighthouse Park (also known as ShoreLine Aquatic Park), but this tiny peninsula jutting into Rainbow Harbor is a popular place for skateboarding, checking out the view of the Queen Mary and Rainbow Harbor, and picnicking.

 This park is one of the best viewing areas for the Queen Mary's Independence Day fireworks show, so every year the park fills with people beginning at sunset.